TheMulti0/QuickTranslate/README.md

 ## Release

-Not right now, but I'm planning to release GoogleTranslate very quickly, so stay tuned!
+Not right now, but I'm planning to release GoogleTranslate very soon, so stay tuned!

 ## Contributing

-Meanwhile, there isn't any official way to contribute, but I will be happy if you want to contribute - please fork this repository and contact me. <br/>
+Meanwhile, there isn't any official way to contribute ***right now***, but I will be very happy if you want to contribute (if yes, please fork this repository and [contact me](#contact)). <br/>

 ### Official Contributors
 * [**@TheMulti0**](https://twitter.com/TheMulti0) , [**TheMulti0**](https://github.com/TheMulti0)